 Film-Video Production House Process in Bangkok Thailand.

-During the consultation process, our creative production team will talk to the client in detail about their brief and what they want to communicate in their film, video or TV commercial.
-Clients usually want to advertise a new brand, product or service that communicates their unique selling points and reasons to buy.
-Once we have a detailed brief, the next step is to pitch creative ideas and concepts to the client.
-After we agree on a great idea, the script and storyboard we will then prepare for pre production.
+During the consultation process, our creative production team will talk to clients in detail about their brief and what they want to tell and sell in their corporate, brand or product video or commercial production.
+Clients usually want to advertise a new brand, product or service that communicates their positioning, unique selling points and reasons to buy.
+Once we have a clear brief, the next step is to pitch creative ideas and video concepts to the client.
+After we agree on a great idea, script and storyboard we will then prepare for video pre production.

-The pre-production process includes script writing, location scouting, prop collection, hiring actors, equipment renting and creating shot-lists.
+The video pre-production process includes script writing, location scouting, prop collection, hiring actors, equipment renting and creating shot-lists.
 The pre-production stage is when all of the TV commercial's scheduling is created.
 Commercial shoots are planned precisely down to the minute, because time is money.
 If a shoot runs long, hiring actors, renting equipment and reserving locations will inflate the budget.